commended/dotfiles/README.md

-# ricing
+# my config

-my rice config
+work in progress